23andme: how to use genetic testing while ensuring privacy

 The end of the office… and the future of work

-So recently I’ve been taking a look at new forms of work including elance, odesk and of course well known micro-commerce sites like threadless, etsy, and those periodic sales on ebay… What is interesting is how this article shows these are all part of a larger shift in the way we work which encourages a more mobile, project based workforce.
+http://www.boston.com So recently I've been taking a look at new forms of work including elance, odesk and of course well known micro-commerce sites like threadless, etsy, and those periodic sales on ebay...
+What is interesting is how this article shows these are all part of a larger shift in the way we work which encourages … Continue reading The end of the office… and the future of work

 Human behavior is 93 percent predictable, research shows | Northeastern University News